Acupuncture & Chinese Medicine Program Goals & Learning OutcomesPage Menu

-The goals of the acupuncture and Oriental medicine program are to:
+The goals of the acupuncture and Chinese medicine program are to:

 1. Build and maintain a team of experts skilled in their fields and capable of transmitting that skill to learners.